Front Page Detectives

 Josue Guerra came to the U.S. with his parents to escape gang violence in Central America.
 He has since been buried in Guatemala.

-Martinez Henriquez’s defense lawyers appealed to the court for leniency as it exercised its sentencing discretion.
+Martinez-Henriquez’s defense lawyers appealed to the court for leniency at sentencing.
 The request was based on Martinez Henriquez’s actions due to his youth, poverty background and living environment in a gang-infested neighborhood.

 Advertisement